The following list outlines the staff research interests and project offerings for prospective Honours and Masters

 - Does Australia play ball when it comes to global climate change?
 Our climate changes, whether driven by human activity and/or natural process, and we must develop an understanding of how the Australian climate system responds to global shifts in climate if we are to successfully adapt to new climatic scenarios on our unique landscape.
 Reliable climate data in Australia barely spans a century, yet most significant shifts the global climate system occur over multiple centuries or millennia.
 This project will seek to understand how part of southern Australia responds to global climate change by analysing changes in microfossil composition through time in lake sediments.
 The project will focus on high‐altitude lake sediments in south‐west Tasmania, a region critically located between the major climate systems influencing southern Australian climate.

 I am also open to discussion about other projects that focus on environmental change in the southern hemisphere over time.

 Professor Lesley Head

 My research examines human-environment relations, both conceptual and material.
 That is, I want to understand how humans have physically changed earth’s systems, how we think about our place in nature, and how these two things are connected.
-In recent years I have worked mostly in cultural geography, with projects on backyard gardens, wheat and invasive plants.
-This developed from my earlier research on Aboriginal land use, ethnobotany and fire.
-I am particularly interested in supervising students in two current ARC funded projects:
+I am very happy to discuss potential project ideas with prospective students, and am particularly interested in supervising students on the following themes:

 Dr Rachel Hughes

 Rachel is a human geographer with interests and expertise in cultural geography, political geography and legal geography, around general topics such as: place, space and law; ‘transitional justice’ in Southeast Asia; critical geopolitics approaches to conflict and redress; ‘heritage’ sites of southeast Asia; the cultural politics of museums and museum visitors, and geographies of creative practice.